 - Add the onion puree and sauté until the excess moisture evaporates and the onion loses its raw aroma, about 5 to 10 minutes.
 Do not burn.

 - Add lentils and water to the saucepan.
-Bring to a boil, reduce heat to low, and simmer until lentils are cooked through and fall apart, about 30 to 40 minutes.
+Bring to a boil, reduce heat to low, and simmer until lentils are cooked through and falling apart, about 30 to 40 minutes.
 Add water if necessary to keep the lentils from drying out.